biemond/biemond-orawls/README.markdown

 - creates a standard WebLogic domain
 - pack a WebLogic domain
 - copy a WebLogic domain to a other node with SSH, unpack and enroll to a nodemanager
+- SOA Suite ( with BPM ) and BAM Cluster configuration ( convert single soa/bam servers to clusters )
 - startup the nodemanager
 - start or stop AdminServer, Managed or a Cluster
 - storeUserConfig for storing WebLogic Credentials and using in WLST